A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Numerical simulations

-\paragraph{Anti-PD1 monotherapy} Fig. \ref{fig:immunotherapy}\textbf{(b)} displays the number of tumour cells at the end of numerical simulations of the continuum model for parameter settings corresponding to anti-PD1 monotherapy (\textit{i.e.} when only the value of $\zeta_n$ in increased).
-Comparing these results with those displayed in Fig. \ref{fig:immunotherapy}\textbf{(a)}, we see that, in general, for the same values of parameters $\alpha_\phi$ and $w_{\max}$, increasing the value of $\zeta_n$ leads to a decrease in the numbers of tumour cells at the end of simulations.
+Exploiting the excellent quantitative agreement between the results of numerical simulations of the hybrid and continuum models presented in the previous subsections, here we carry out the numerical simulations of the continuum model only, since they require computational times much smaller than those that would be required by the numerical exploration of the corresponding hybrid model.
+To obtain the results presented in this subsection, we carried out numerical simulations by using a final time corresponding to 10 days (\emph{i.e.} $t_f=10$). \paragraph{Anti-PD1 monotherapy} Fig. \ref{fig:immunotherapy}\textbf{(b)} displays the number of tumour cells at the end of numerical simulations of the continuum model for parameter settings corresponding to anti-PD1 monotherapy (\textit{i.e.} when only the value of $\zeta_n$ in increased).
+Comparing these results with those displayed in Fig. \ref{fig:immunotherapy}\textbf{(a)}, we see that, in general, for the same values of parameters $\alpha_\phi$ and $w_{\max}$, increasing the value of $\zeta_n$ leads to a decrease in the number of tumour cells at the end of simulations.
 However, when the value of $\alpha_\phi$ is too small (\textit{i.e.} in cold tumour scenarios) or when the value of $w_{\max}$ is too small (\textit{i.e.} in altered-excluded tumour scenarios), increasing $\zeta_n$ has no benefit on the action of T cells against tumour cells.
 Finally, when the values of $\alpha_\phi$ and $w_{\max}$ are sufficiently large (\textit{i.e.} in hot tumour scenarios) anti-PD1 monotherapy is more effective. \paragraph{Anti-PD1-CTLA4 dual therapy} Fig. \ref{fig:immunotherapy}\textbf{(c)} displays the number of tumour cells at the end of numerical simulations of the continuum model for parameter settings corresponding to anti-PD1-CTLA4 dual therapy (\textit{i.e.} when both the value of $\zeta_n$ and the value of $\alpha_c$ are increased).
 Comparing these results with those displayed in Fig. \ref{fig:immunotherapy}\textbf{(b)}, we see that increasing the value of $\alpha_c$ along with the value of $\zeta_n$ improves immune efficacy only when the values of $\alpha_\phi$ and $w_{\max}$ are large enough (\textit{i.e.} in hot tumour scenarios).
 Moreover, for intermediate values of $\alpha_\phi$ (\textit{i.e.} in altered-immunosuppressed tumour scenarios), increasing the value of $\alpha_c$ slightly decreases the number of tumour cells at the end of simulations.
 Finally, when the values of $\alpha_\phi$ or $w_{\max}$ are too small, increasing $\alpha_c$ has no benefit on the action of T cells against tumour cells. \paragraph{Chemotherapy combined with anti-PD1 therapy} Fig. \ref{fig:immunotherapy}\textbf{(d)} displays the number of tumour cells at the end of numerical simulations of the continuum model for parameter settings corresponding to chemotherapy in combination with anti-PD1 therapy (\textit{i.e.} when the value of $\alpha_n$ is decreased and the values of $\zeta_n$ and $\alpha_c$ are increased).
 Compared to the other heat maps of Fig. \ref{fig:immunotherapy}, these results show that the number of tumour cells decreases even for small values of $\alpha_\phi$ or $w_{\max}$.
 Moreover, when the values of $\alpha_\phi$ or $w_{\max}$ are small (\textit{i.e.} in cold and altered-excluded tumour scenarios), the numbers of tumour cells at the end of simulations are similar.
 On the other hand, from intermediate to large values of $\alpha_\phi$ and $w_{\max}$, the numbers of tumour cells at the end of simulation decrease as the values of these two parameters increase.
 As expected, the larger the values of $\alpha_\phi$ and $w_{\max}$ (\textit{i.e.} the ‘‘hotter" the tumour scenario considered), the more effective the combined action of chemotherapy and anti-PD1 therapy.